German bond yields stabilise as weak data shows scale of QE task

 Markit’s preliminary business activity survey for April came up short of forecasts with data from the bloc’s two major economies, Germany and France, dragging on the average.

-In the week to date, German 10-year yields have risen about 8 basis points.
+In the week to date, German 10-year yields have risen over 6 basis points.
 Only two other weeks in 2015 have seen rises of this magnitude, in early March and early February.

-The sell-off coincided with comments from influential fund manager Bill Gross, who said 10-year German bonds were “the short of a lifetime”.
+The sell-off also coincided with comments from influential fund manager Bill Gross, who said that 10-year German bonds were “the short of a lifetime”.

 But euro zone data released on Thursday, based on surveys of thousands of companies and seen as a good growth indicator, missed even the lowest forecast in a Reuters poll.